 Can You Tell Me If There Are Good Shoes To Wear For Varicose Veins

 Socks not shoes: Wearing compression socks makes the biggest difference with varicose veins.
 The best type to get are graduated compression, so they give more squeeze at the foot and ankle.
 Shoes should be comfortable, so that you stay active.
 Not the shoe itself, but the activity helps the veins. ...Read more

 A condition characterized by dilated and elongated veins that are usually found in the legs but can affect different parts of the body.
-Normal veins usually have valves that prevent the backflow of blood and help resist gravity while blood moves back to te heart.
-Varicose veins have dysfunctional valves so blood moves forward and back which causes the enlarged vessels.
-These varicose veins can be painful.
+Normal veins have valves that prevent the backflow of blood and help resist gravity while blood moves back to the heart.
+In varicose veins, the valves are dysfunctional so blood moves forward and back, causing the enlarged vessels.
+Varicose veins can be painful.
 Often the pain worsens after standing for ...Read more

 No evidence: There is no evidence from medical research that butchers broom is truly helpful for treatment of varicose veins.
 If you have varicose veins, they are typically a progressive disease that can cause medical problems if left untreated.
 Recommend that you consult with a vascular surgeon, as they are considered the most qualified vein specialists to deal with your concerns. ...Read more

 If I wear compression stockings only at night can it sill help my varicose veins?
 What are a good least cumbersome kind to wear ?

 Not really: At night I assume you are sleeping.
 The fact you would be in bed and not standing would negate the need for the compression as no gravity there.....you need the compressn hoosiery when standing to counteract gravity.
 Of course if you work at night and are not sleeping then that would be good time to wear them. ...Read more

 Tell me good exercise for reduce thighs without affecting my vericose vein problem.
 I have varicose veins, i want to reduce my big thighs.
 Please?